sltptr/lessrss/README.md

 - Set weights for each classifier, their weighted softmaxes are added up to classify items.
-- Inference and most of the service runs inside the container, DistilBERT training runs on AWS Sagemaker and requires AWS CLI to be configured on the host machine.
+- Inference and most of the service runs inside the container, DistilBERT training runs on AWS Sagemaker and requires the AWS CLI to be configured on the host machine.
 - Designed to be self-hosted, I personally run my instance behind a Caddy reverse-proxy.

 ### Basic Setup

-1. Copy over the `config` and `crontab` from `config/examples` to `config`, make any changes as you'd like.
+1. Copy over the `config.yml` and `crontab` from `config/examples` to `config`, make any changes as you'd like.
 2. If using DistilBERT, add an `iam_role` field to the config that you'll have to create on AWS, also need to have an AWS config at `~/.aws` for said IAM role..
+3. Starting out, I recommend to set `cold_start: true` at the top of your `config.yml` until you have enough data for the training cron jobs to work.
-3. Run `docker compose up production -d`.
+4. Run `docker compose up production -d`.

 ### Updates / Issues